Supporting students with specific learning difficulties

 - Please note, special accommodations for marking the spelling and grammar of students with dyslexia do not apply to essays and other forms of continuous assessment.

 - Provide, where possible, course material that is presented through varied and accessible methods, to engage students with different learning styles.
-Typically, a college environment focuses on learning through the written word, with less emphasis on visual, auditory, and kinaesthetic (learning by doing) styles.
+Typically, a university environment focuses on learning through the written word, with less emphasis on visual, auditory, and kinaesthetic (learning by doing) styles.
 Students with specific learning difficulties may have a preference for these alternative learning styles.
 Consider using alternative assessment options, see for example, Trinity Inclusive Curriculum Assessment Choice.